adnan1306/adnan1306.github.io/_pages/about.md

 # Recent News
+* November, 2021 - Paper accepted at the NeurIPS workshop on 'Self-Supervised Learning - Theory and Practice'.
 * October, 2021 - Reviewing for ICLR 2022.
 * October, 2021 - Submitted a paper on Differentially Private Federated Learning to Nature Scientific Reports.
 * October, 2021 - Submitted ongoing work on domain-agnostic SSL to NeurIPS workshop on 'Self-Supervised Learning - Theory and Practice'.